-USS Salem is a beautiful ship to visit and unlike other museum ships where lots of its parts are inaccessible by the public, you are free to explore this ship as much as you want.
+USS Salem is a beautiful ship to visit, and unlike other museum ships where lots of its parts are inaccessible to the public, you are free to explore this ship as much as you want.

 Apart from the tons of areas you can explore on this ship, there are also exhibitions that will catch your attention.

-Likened to an actual warship, the USS Salem has a lot of naval documentation and arts on display.
+Likened to an actual warship, the USS Salem has a lot of naval documentation and art on display.

-You can easily spend a day in this 10 dollars museum and not notice the time pass by.
+You can easily spend a day in this 10 dollars museum and not notice the time passing by.

 Things to do include bringing kids to see a boiler or a steam turbine up close.
 In addition, history and naval lovers will find it enticing to visit this museum.

-Also, if you bring kids for an excursion here, they will see a lot of equipment used in ships and also hear the stories of other ships in its class.
+Also, if you bring kids for an excursion here, they will see a lot of equipment used in ships and also hear the stories of other ships in their class.